WHO seeks new director for cancer agency facing U.S. scrutiny

 IARC is also at odds with the European Food Safety Authority (EFSA) and U.N. and U.S. regulators over glyphosate, a widely used weedkiller developed by Monsanto.

-Wild has defended IARC’s work, saying the Monographs are “widely respected for their scientific rigour, standardised and transparent process and ... freedom from conflicts of interest”.
-(Reporting by Kate Kelland; Editing by Alison Williams)
+Wild has defended IARC’s work, saying the Monographs are “widely respected for their scientific rigour, standardized and transparent process and ... freedom from conflicts of interest”.